chav-ngvyen/forest_fire_prediction/README.md

 # Repo for Group Project
 This repository contains the files for the final group project of Hrishikesh Kulkarni, Chau Nguyen, and Sam Solomon in ANLY-590: Neural Networks and Deep Learning.
-These files include:
+The files include:
 1) the forest fire dataset (forestfires.csv),
 2) code to generate data visualizations (Visualizations.py),
 3) visualizations of the response variable (area_no_log.png and area_with_log.png) and predictor variables (input_hist.png),